Getting Around in Antwerp

 The city has a large network of cycle lanes as well as the Velo public bicycle hire scheme.
-Various passes can be bought from the Velo website or from customer service offices near the Stadspark and the zoo.
-After receiving a card, people are able to take a bicycle from stations across the city before dropping it off at another station closer to their destination.
+Various passes can be bought from the Velo website or customer service offices near the Stadspark and the zoo.
+After receiving a card, people can take a bicycle from stations across the city before dropping it off at another station closer to their destination.

 Driving in Antwerp